 Hunger striking, sometimes called political fasting, may be the most powerful application of fasting.
 Proof of this occurred in 1948 when Gandhi’s hunger strike caused millions of Hindus and Muslims in India to cease their fighting.

 As a practical guide, Randi Fredricks, Ph.D. provides detailed information on the different types of fasting, where people fast, the physiological process of fasting, and the contraindications and criticisms of fasting.

 Using existing literature and original research, Dr. Fredricks focuses on the transformative characteristics of fasting in the contexts of psychology, medicine, and spirituality.
 The relationship between fasting and transpersonal psychology is examined, with a focus on peak experiences, self-realization, and other exceptional human experiences.

 In this 550-page compendium, Dr. Fredricks demonstrates how fasting can be profoundly therapeutic, create global paradigm shifts, and provide personal mystical phenomena.

 About the Author

 Randi Fredricks, Ph.D. is a psychotherapist, researcher, and author who specializes in the treatment of mental health using integrative medicine and natural therapies.
-Her other books include Healing & Wholeness: Complementary and Alternative Therapies for Mental Health.
+Her other books include Healing & Wholeness: Complementary and Alternative Therapies for Mental Health, Complementary and Alternative Treatments for Anxiety and Complementary and Alternative Treatments for Depression.
 She lives and works in San Jose, California.
 To learn more about Dr. Fredricks’ psychotherapy practice visit DrRandiFredricks.com.